 Milk permeate has been used as an ingredient in beverage applications.
-Early research combined milk permeate and orange juice to produce a spraydried mix, and sugar was added to make a dry mix beverage.
+Research conducted at Jiangnan University in China demonstrated that adding dairy (milk or whey) permeate to milk tea dry mix was able to decrease costs and fat content, while improving the stability of the reconstituted beverage.
+Sensory evaluation determined that using up to 20% whey permeate or 38% milk permeate may be acceptable for consumers.
 Either milk or whey permeate can be used in a dry mix or ready to drink beverage.
-Both ingredients will contribute to the nutritional content of the beverage because of their lactose and naturally occurring minerals like sodium, potassium, calcium, and magnesium.
-Many beverages are fortified with vitamins and minerals and using permeate allows a developer to add these minerals from a dairy source and not rely on chemical sources.
-It is possible to make a dairy-based isotonic drink using permeate which provides the important electrolytes, sodium and potassium, to help re-hydrate the body and lactose to provide a carbohydrate source for energy.
+Both ingredients will contribute to the nutrient content of the beverage because they contain lactose and naturally occurring minerals like sodium, potassium, calcium, and magnesium.
+Many beverages are fortified with vitamins and minerals and using permeate allows a developer to add these minerals from a dairy source and not rely on chemical sources, which helps keep a cleaner label.
+It is possible to make a dairybased isotonic drink using permeate which provides the important electrolytes (sodium and potassium) to help re-hydrate the body and lactose to provide a carbohydrate source for energy.